k2pme/MOMO/README.md

 ## Contributions

-It would be so amazing to collaborate with your, Please reach out to me via my [email](cmantsila0@gmail.com) :-)
+It would be so amazing to collaborate with you, Please reach out to me via my [email](cmantsila0@gmail.com) :-)

 ## Author